 On June 1, 2001, Reverend Dr. Joseph N. Evans was selected as the tenth pastor of Mount Carmel.
 He began his ministry at Mount Carmel on September 9, 2001 and was formally installed on Sunday, November 4, 2001.
 During Reverend Evans’s leadership, Mount Carmel adopted the 20 percent solution: a five-year plan designed to increase the holistic life of the church by 20 percent in every flexible area.
 Thanks to God, Mount Carmel has experienced growth in several aspects.
 The annual budget has stabilized.
 A website was developed (www.themcbc.org) and new ministries added, to include the Joshua Generation for Young Adults, Mentors for New Members, and Celebrate Recovery®, a Christ-centered recovery program.
 Also, Reverend Marquez D. Ball, Minster for Youth and Young Adults, was added to the ministerial staff.
 Reverend Evans, a Chaplain in the Army National Guard, was deployed to Guantanamo Bay, Cuba on 2006 and returned from that period of military service in March 2007.
 In his absence, we were blessed to have Reverend Clary L. Brown serve as pulpit supply.
 The Lord blessed Mount Carmel to enter into an economic development partnership with Quadrangle and The Wilkes Company.
 Together they have acquired prime real estate in the general community valued at more than 7 million dollars.
 This vibrant partnership plans to construct a private non-profit offices, parking and residential units.
 The project will exceed 21 million dollars and serves as an economic model for the revitalization of downtown Washington, DC.

 After December 31, 2016, Reverend Evans departed Mount Carmel to fulfill his new calling as dean of the Morehouse School of Religion in Atlanta, Georgia.
-Currently, we are guided by our Board of Deacons and five ministerial assistants — Reverend James D. Ross, Reverend Gerald H. Hesson, Minister Millicent Tetteh-Martey, Reverend RoShawne B. Harrod, and Minister Curtis Galloway.
+Currently, we are guided by our Interim Pastor Reverend Gerald H. Hesson, our Board of Senior Deacons and our ministerial assistants — Reverend Dr. James D. Ross, Minister Millicent Tetteh-Martey, Reverend RoShawne B. Harrod, and Minister Curtis Galloway.

 Mount Carmel continues its course in the faith that “…No good thing will He withhold from them that walk uprightly.”